Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

 Cost reduction benefits resulting from planned relocation can be categorised into two types:

 - Relocation priorities and options: Geographical incentives are provided to affected parties to encourage  voluntary relocation, as a wider range of relocation alternatives and faster processing time are offered.
 This in turn lowers the urgency and need for transport and emergency aid, thus reducing unnecessary costs associated with involuntary relocation.
-- Cost Reduction and Additional Benefits: Households opting for voluntary relocation will have 80% coverage and limits for new housing, be provided with financial support in the form of free moving costs (of 4,000 $\varphi$) and additional relocation expenses coverage (of 2,000 $\varphi$) as well as supplementary support such as property/goods relocation services.
+- Cost Reduction and Additional Benefits: Households opting for voluntary relocation will have 80% coverage and limits for new housing, be provided with financial support in the form of free moving costs (of Ꝕ4,000) and additional relocation expenses coverage (of Ꝕ2,000) as well as supplementary support such as property/goods relocation services.

 Through provision of these benefits we hope to incentivise a greater proportion of individuals at risk to act early to not only reduce costs but also to maintain public safety.